 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-A twist on how to bake a classic Lemon Meringue Pie – delicious.
+A twist on how to bake a classic Lemon Meringue Pie – homemade pastry, homemade lemon curd and Italian meringue = delicious.

 Lemon meringue pie always used to be THE dessert to have whenever I went out, but the thing is, its hardly ever on the menu anymore!
 This makes me sad as I adore meringue, and pastry, and lemon so the answer seems obvious, I had to make it.

-I admit from the start that I tried 3 different recipes that I found online but I couldn’t get it right without a little bit going wrong, or not quite being good enough to write up in my own opinion.
-This led to a little bit of experimentation, some Homemade Lemon Curd , and this beauty was born!
+I admit from the start that I tried three different recipes that I found online but I couldn’t get it right without a little bit going wrong, or not quite being good enough to write up in my own opinion.
+This led to a little bit of experimentation, some homemade lemon curd , and this beauty was born!